VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/02 Number/07 Exercises/L2-01-Product-Final-Price/01 Problem Statement.md

 ## Rules

-* Get the value of productGstAmount from productGstPercent by comparing the productGstPercent with "productPrice"
+* Get the processed value of productGstAmount for the given productPrice using the productGstPercent.
 * Create productPriceWithGst by adding the productGstAmount and productPrice
 * Get the finalProductPrice by subracting productDiscount from productPriceWithGst
 * Print the finalProductPrice